 In addition to the concentration of credit risk with respect to trade receivables, the Company's cash and cash equivalents are also exposed to concentration of credit risk.
 The Company maintains its cash accounts primarily in U.S. banks, which are insured by the F.D.I.C. up to \$100,000 per bank.
-The Company had cash balances on deposit with a U.S. bank at March 31, 2005 that exceeded the balance insured by the F.D.I.C. in the amount of approximately \$39 million.
+The Company had cash balances on deposit with a U.S. bank at June 30, 2005 that exceeded the balance insured by the F.D.I.C. in the amount of approximately \$52 million.
 A significant portion of the Company's remaining cash balance is also uninsured.
+As a result of the Company's operations in international locations, it also has significant, uninsured cash balances denominated in foreign currencies and held outside of the U.S.